 One of the many things England has that America doesn’t is paid club memberships.
 This is where you pay an annual fee for various perks like the club newsletter, a trinket of some sort, a loyalty-points account … and access to buy tickets before the “general sale” date.
 There are different levels at each club, and from what I’ve seen you can expect to pay around $50 for this for a season.
 Some of them have a cheaper international or “light” membership that gets you a chance to buy tickets for one or two games.

-Paying $50 just for the chance to maybe buy a ticket may seem silly, but I’ve been trying for tHere to get any ticket to Liverpool and Crystal Palace, and I’ve been almost completely shut out.
-I now have a membership just so I can get into these stadiums at all!
+Paying $50 just for the chance to maybe buy a ticket may seem silly, but I worked for two years to get any ticket to Liverpool, and I finally (barely) got tickets to a League Cup and an FA Cup game.
+I now have a membership so that at least I get credit for these purchases.!
 I am also a proud member of the Fulham Faithful, which really has more to do with irrational loyalty than anything else.
 Getting into Fulham these days is no problem, really.

 Ticket tip: Check on those international memberships if you’re only trying to get into one game.